Tulsa County Sheriff's Office announces man charged in 2021 Turley triple murder

 A relief not just for them, but also for the families of the victims.

-Regalado announced John Bryan Goode has been charged in connection to the murders of Jack Grimes, Grimes' friend and business partner Dewayne Selby, and Selby’s mother, Glenda "Cookie" Parton.
+Regalado announced John Bryan Goode has been charged in connection to the murders of Jack Grimes, Grimes' business partner Dewayne Selby and Selby’s mother, Glenda "Cookie" Parton.

 “For our purposes he is a suspect in three murders and we’re moving forward with those facts,” Regalado said.

-Recently, Goode was sentenced 32 and a half years in prison in connection to a deadly stabbing that took place last May.
+Recently, Goode was sentenced 32 and a half years in prison in connection to a deadly stabbing last May.

 He's also the person of interest in another unsolved homicide case out of Turley.